taylorbrooks007/lab-react-lifecycle-networking/README.md

 There are multiple ways to accomplish the above goals.
 The tests should be resilient enough to account for a few different ways.

 You _should not_ change the overall component hierarchy in this application.
-However, _you may_ switch components from functional components to class components.

 ### Using the API